LinuxAtDuke/Intro-To-Linux/README.md

 *Useful flags:*

-    -v               invert match (show only lines which do not match the expression) -An, -Bn, -Cn    show surrounding n line(s) around the matching text Above, Below, or Context (above and below) -i               ignore case (case insensitive search)
+    -v               invert match (show lines which do **not** match the expression) -An, -Bn, -Cn    show the surrounding n line(s) around the text that matches ...choices are Above, Below, or Context (above & below) -i               ignore case (case insensitive search)

 **A note from Doug McIlroy, inventor of the Unix pipe**